Altinity/clickhouse-rpm-install/README.md

 ```

-Well, all loooks fine and ClickHouse installed from RPM packages!
+Well, all looks fine and ClickHouse installed from RPM packages!

 ## Script-based
 However, packagecloud.io provides nice and user-friendly way to add repos with their script.
 All looks like some kind of magic.